ezprogramming/kohonen/README.md

 - **Model Persistence**: Models are automatically saved with all necessary metadata for later use
 - **Reproducibility**: All training conditions are recorded for complete reproducibility

 The integration enables automatic model selection based on quantization error or other metrics, ensuring the best model is always used in production.
+Our experiments showed that:

+- Lower learning rates (0.05) consistently produced better quantization error than higher rates (0.1)
+- Larger grid sizes (50×50) outperformed smaller ones for the same dataset
+- More iterations generally improved model quality, with diminishing returns after 200 iterations

+These findings can be easily verified by examining the MLflow tracking data, which records all hyperparameters, metrics, and artifacts for each run.

 ### 4. FastAPI Service for Model Serving